Top 5 Success Stories of AI in e-Commerce Industry

 Artificial Intelligence is the most popular technology, which has a significant impact on almost every possible thing.
 I think I no need to give an introduction about this advanced technology and the broad applications of this new and wonderful domain, as I already posted 50+ articles on our blog page.

-learn much more about Artificial Intelligence technology
+Click on the link to learn much more about Artificial Intelligence technology

 A large number of online businesses believing that AI technology has a positive impact on their bottom line and offering a competitive advantage.
 Every crucial step, such as retailer’s website visiting, products adding to the cart, ordering, paying, and checkout can be automated using AI capabilities.

 As per the research reports, AI will start using a minimum of 60% of e-commerce representatives by 2020.
 On the other side, 30% of revenue growth will be associated with AI technologies only.

 Moreover, as per the PwC study, Artificial Intelligence usage will increase global GDP by 14%, i.e. approximately 15.7 billion dollars by the year 2030.